ome/omero-documentation/omero/sysadmins/fs-upload-configuration.rst

 No more than one of :literal:`%time%`, :literal:`%subdirs%` or :literal:`%increment%` may be used in any one path component, although they may each be used many times in the whole path.
+If :literal:`%subdirs%` expands to nothing then its path component is wholly omitted.

 Legal file names
 ----------------